 - Add just enough cold water so that a dough forms, working the dough with your hands until it comes together.
 Wrap in plastic wrap and refrigerate at least 30 minutes (or even overnight!).

 - Preheat oven to 350 degrees F. Roll out pie crust on a cool surface, slighlty larger than your pie plate.
 Place in pie plate and trim edges (go all fancy if you must!).

-- Stir together strawberries, sugar and corn starch and place in pie crust.
+- Filling: Stir together strawberries, sugar and corn starch and place in pie crust.

 - Top strawberries with streusel mixture, breaking into small chunks with your hands and pressing down onto the berries slightly.

 - Place pie plate on a baking sheet (to catch any drips!) and bake for 50-70 minutes, until golden brown on top (cover with tin foil if it browns too quickly) and berries are bubbly and thickened.
 Serve immediately or let cool to room temperature.
 Store leftovers in the refrigerator for up to 1 week.